uwcse440/web-cse440-sp16/_assignments/assignment1/index.md

 Due: Uploaded the night before class {{ page.date_project_1b }}

-Propose and analyze a problem that form the basis of a design project for this class.
+With your assigned project groups, propose and analyze a problem that forms the basis of a design project for this class.

 In one paragraph, describe the design problem and motivation.
 This description should convince the reader that this is a difficult and interesting problem, worth spending a quarter considering.